 Mosquitoes are tiny, fast, and they bite.
 Not only that, they are annoying little buggers which disrupt a good night’s sleep.

 This particularly pesky insect is also a carrier of several harmful diseases that can kill animals and humans if left untreated.
-Know the disease and its symptoms, and the mosquitoes that cause them.
+Know the disease, its symptoms, and the mosquitoes that cause them.